Video Game / Yu-Gi-Oh! Dark Duel Stories

-- There's a function meant to decrease Deck Volume coded in the game, but it was removed.
+- There's a function meant to decrease Deck Volume coded in the game, but it was not used.

-- Marik and Nightmare have unused text for being beaten 5 times like the majority of other duelists have.
+- Marik and Nitemare have unused text for being beaten 5 times like the majority of other duelists have.

 - Elemental Rock-Paper-Scissors:

-- Fire > Forest > Wind > Earth > Thunder > Aqua > Fire.
+- Pyro > Forest > Wind > Earth > Thunder > Aqua > Pyro.

 - Shadow > Light > Fiend > Dreams > Shadow.